MorrisR2/inav_unofficial_targets_old/README.md

 The only exception is Airbot Omnibus boards.
 The maintainer of this repo does own Omnibus flight controllers and is familiar with ONLY those boards.

+These files are not a product of the official inav project and are not endorsed by the project or affiliated with it.
+These files may or may not work well for you.
+They have been provided by people who made them for their own use and report that the files work for them.